Black lives matter. Police. Protests. Mourning.

 “But to those of you who will listen, I say: Love your enemies, do good to those who hate you, bless those who curse you, and pray for those who mistreat you.”

 – Luke 6:27-28

-After all, God loves them as much as He loves us.
-God sent Jesus to die for the man that pulled the trigger.
+God loves them as much as He loves us.
+God sent Jesus to die for the man we call evil and the man we call innocent.
 We aren’t the judge, He is.

-Besides, the unstable gunmen, lost officers, and even terrorists like ISIS themselves are not the enemy.
-Satan, the Devil, the Adversary, whatever you want to call him is the mastermind of it all, and he is simply giving us a taste of what he is capable of.
+If you take away anything from this, please recognize who the real enemy is.
+Satan, the Devil, the Adversary, whatever you want to call him, is the mastermind of it all, and he is simply giving us a taste of his capability.

 Praying is not simply giving our condolences to God for the souls who have brutally lost their lives.
-By praying, we are combating Satan’s demons with God’s warrior angels.
+But by praying, we are combating Satan’s demons with God’s warrior angels.
 We are putting God in control of the problems at hand.
-Most importantly, we are allowing God to not only impact the lives of others, but our lives as well.
+Most importantly, we are allowing God to not only impact the lives of others, but also our lives as well.